uyuni-project/poc-ubuntu-cloud-image-minion/README.md

 * use Ubuntu upstream Cloud Image.
 * use cloudinit for installing openSUSE saltstack packages, and other minimal configurations.

-Once the VM is created, you can boostrap this VM against your Uyuni-Server. (this is outside the scope of this project)
+Once the VM is created, you can boostrap this VM instance against your Uyuni-Server. (this is outside the scope of this project)

+# Requirements:
+This project need at **least** terraform-provider-libvirt >= 0.5 version (https://github.com/dmacvicar/terraform-provider-libvirt/releases)

 # USER Documentation